16-18 Hardship Support (Discretionary Fund)

 - Student needs to be in receipt of both of the benefits and provide evidence.

 Bursary Support: up to £1,200 throughout the academic year

 Meals Award: Value of £3 for the days students are timetabled in College.

 Applying for Hardship/Financial Support Checklist

-Students need to fully complete the online application form on pay my student and upload/scan all supporting evidence for their application here
+Students need to fully complete an application form and provide all supporting evidence.